· 05 September 2018 ·

 In Part 1 I mentioned the potential for damage to my work from poor or misleading revisions.
 While a plague of whips doesn’t cause errors in dating, it distorts what I wrote in a way I don’t like, so I undertook some whipidemiology to locate the source of the contagion.

 The flea was Kemble, the rat was Garrick.
 I should have known.

 David Garrick.
 1717–1779.
 Actor, producer, theatre manager, ripper of plays (not only mine), media celebrity, proto-Barnum.
 I do not call him a writer.
 Read any of his writing, you won’t either.

 1754: Garrick carved the fourth in his series of a dozen or more eviscerated Shakespears.
 (I’ll use his spelling for now.
 Quotation marks are assumed.)
-The result was a three-act fillet of Shrew called Catharine and Petruchio, which was published in 1756 and reprinted nine times over the next century.
+The result was a three-act fillet of Shrew called Catharine and Petruchio, published in 1756 and reprinted nine times over the next century.
 For ninety of those years this was the only version performed in public on either side of the Atlantic.
 Typically found on a double bill, it would follow an opener such as The Winter’s Docked Tale, or Nahum Tate’s version of King Lear, the one with the happy ending.

 Playbill for Garrick’s Theatre Royal, 27 January 1762.